voxpupuli/puppet-icinga2/README.md

 Both features are capable of importing the base schema into the database, however this is disabled by default.
 Updating the database schema to another version is currently not supported.

-The IDO features require a pre-existing database and an user with permissions to create schema, and edit data
+The IDO features require a pre-existing database and a user with permissions to create schema and edit data.

 #### MySQL